 The speed of a program certification depends largely on the organization’s scope, budget, urgency, available resources, gaps, and remediation strategy.
 Depending on the objective, the certification process which also allows time for planning, gap identification, and remediation can vary from 3 to 24 months.
 One of the important aspects of IAM program certification is employee training and certification.

-Interested audit organization may register with IMI and become an approved certification body to audit and certify IAM programs.
-Accreditation ensures that registered certification bodies follow a pre-approved audit and certification approach designed by IMI.
+Interested audit organization may register with IMI and become an approved certification partner to audit IAM programs.
+Accreditation ensures that registered bodies follow a pre-approved audit approach designed by IMI for program certification.
 By joining IMI, registered audit organizations will gain the confidence of their clients and receive referrals by being listed on IMI website as registered auditors.